awsdocs/amazon-personalize-developer-guide/doc_source/API_SolutionVersion.md

 Required: No

  **trainingMode**   <a name="personalize-Type-SolutionVersion-trainingMode"></a>
-The scope of training used to create the solution version\.
-The `FULL` option trains the solution version based on the entirety of the input solution's training data, while the `UPDATE` option processes only the training data that has changed since the creation of the last solution version\.
-Choose `UPDATE` when you want to start recommending items added to the dataset without retraining the model\.
+The scope of training to be performed when creating the solution version\.
+The `FULL` option trains the solution version based on the entirety of the input solution's training data, while the `UPDATE` option processes only the data that has changed in comparison to the input solution\.
+Choose `UPDATE` when you want to incrementally update your solution version instead of creating an entirely new one\.
-The `UPDATE` option can only be used after you've created a solution version with the `FULL` option and the training solution uses the [HRNN\-Coldstart Recipe \(Legacy\)](native-recipe-hrnn-coldstart.md)\.
+The `UPDATE` option can only be used when you already have an active solution version created from the input solution using the `FULL` option and the input solution was trained with the [User\-Personalization](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-new-item-USER_PERSONALIZATION.html) recipe or the [HRNN\-Coldstart](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-hrnn-coldstart.html) recipe\.
 Type: String
 Valid Values:` FULL | UPDATE`
 Required: No